Lucasplaygaemes/a2/README.md

 Use the command "help" to see the man pages.
 Now you can run if not any, most of the termial apps and a terminal by it self inside a2!

+# Themes!
+Now a2 have themes! and they are quite easy to make, instructions will be added to help.

 # Multiplatform?
 a2 is not windows compatible without any modifications i think.
 I don't plan to make it.
 Not for now at least